Top 10 Best Hot Jobs and Careers to AD 2024, With Analysis

 - Job Search | one search. all jobs.
 Indeed.com

 Click here to find millions of jobs from thousands of company web sites, job boards and newspapers. one search. all jobs.
 Indeed.

-US Federal Job Projections 2008 - 2018
+US Federal Job Projections to AD 2024

 - Network Systems and Data Communications Analysts - Bachelors Degree (many companies require graduate degrees, however in "real life").
 This position will increase in importance and numbers, because IT cuts across all job fields in the 2010s.
 Look for it to explode with new jobs.

 - Home Health Aides: HHA Certificate or On the Job Training under a licensed supervisor.